 Make a pollinator garden to Attract pollinators and other insects

-It is important to choose a range of colors, shapes, and sizes of pollen-rich flowers (enter the diversity part of biodiversity).
+It is important to choose a range of colours, shapes, and sizes of pollen-rich flowers (enter the diversity part of biodiversity).
 You want to have a variety of flowers to attract a diverse set of pollinators.
-Each pollinator has their own unique way of collecting nectar or pollen and having a large variety of flowers to choose from ensures you will have a successful garden.
+Each pollinator has its own unique way of collecting nectar or pollen and having a large variety of flowers to choose from ensures you will have a successful garden.

 The goal of a pollinator garden is to give butterflies, bees and other insects who pollinate shelter, food, and water to help make their lives a little easier.
 And by doing so they are helping us grow fruits and veggies.
 Your garden should be a pesticide-free habitat.

 Another easy thing you can do without purchasing any native flowers is to simply let your weeds grow (in a controlled manner of course, or they will take over).
 Native wildflowers and weeds are typically not harmful, and can help to attract a spectacular mix of fascinating insects, and even small creatures like shrews, moles and certain species of bats!
 It’s kind of amazing that just by letting your weeds grow you can create a pollinator garden to help increase biodiversity.
 So now when someone tells you to go mow the grass just tell them you’ve ‘built’ the perfect ecosystem and are helping the environment.

 Build a pond to add an open water source for your ecosystem

 Ponds aren’t just beautiful areas of peace in your backyard, they are also crucial for providing the perfect habitat for insects, frogs, fish and small local animals.